Visit Monkeyland - the worlds first free roaming multi-specie

 Donate R800 to SAASA and receive a voucher for our WackyWildlife special

 This voucher includes a visit to Monkeyland, Birds of Eden, the Jukani Wildlife Sanctuary and an unforgettable Ocean Blue Adventures cruise.Read More

-BOOK YOUR ADVENTURE NOW.
+TO PRE-PLAN YOUR ADVENTURE BOOK NOW.

 - Single Tickets: R280